Alternative · AI customer experience (CX) agents

 - Sierra's main competitor in the same category — well-funded and a recognized buyer choice for CX teams that want a focused tool.

-- The single-agent posture means less platform configuration than Sierra; the buyer is shaping one agent, not five.
+- The single-agent posture means less platform setup than Sierra; the buyer is shaping one agent, not five.

 Where Decagon falls short